Autoregressive Pre-Training on Pixels and Texts: Abstract

 \section{Abstract}

-Harnessing visual texts represents a burgeoning frontier in the evolution of language modeling.
-In this paper, we introduce a novel pre-training framework for a suite of pixel-based autoregressive language models, pre-training on a corpus of over 400 million documents rendered as RGB images.
-Our approach is characterized by a dual-modality training regimen, engaging both visual data through next patch prediction with a regression head and textual data via next token prediction with a classification head.
-This study is particularly focused on investigating the synergistic interplay between visual and textual modalities of language.
-Our comprehensive evaluation across a diverse array of benchmarks reveals that the confluence of visual and textual data substantially augments the efficacy of pixel-based language models.
-Notably, our findings show that a unidirectional pixel-based model, \textit{devoid} of textual data during training, can match the performance levels of advanced bidirectional pixel-based models on various language understanding benchmarks.
-This work highlights the considerable untapped potential of integrating visual and textual information for language modeling purposes.
-We will release our code, data, and checkpoints to inspire further research advancement.
+The integration of visual and textual information represents a promising direction in the advancement of language models.
+In this paper, we explore the dual modality of language—both visual and textual—within an autoregressive framework, pre-trained on both document images and texts.
+Our method employs a multimodal training strategy, utilizing visual data through next patch prediction with a regression head and/or textual data through next token prediction with a classification head.
+We focus on understanding the interaction between these two modalities and their combined impact on model performance.
+Our extensive evaluation across a wide range of benchmarks shows that incorporating both visual and textual data significantly improves the performance of pixel-based language models.
+Remarkably, we find that a unidirectional pixel-based model trained solely on visual data can achieve comparable results to state-of-the-art bidirectional models on several language understanding tasks.
+This work uncovers the untapped potential of integrating visual and textual modalities for more effective language modeling.
+We release our code, data, and model checkpoints at \url{https://github.com/ernie-research/pixelgpt}.